Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Introduction

-Our contributions in this paper can be summarized as follows: \textbf{(1)} We propose a framework for linear MTL that leverages the modeling flexibility provided by discrete optimization.
-Our family of sparse estimators enables the borrowing of strength across tasks through \textit{separately} shrinking coefficient \textit{values} towards each other, and/or shrinking only the coefficient \textit{supports} together. \textbf{(2)} We develop scalable algorithms based on first-order optimization and local combinatorial search that provide high-quality solutions and allow for quickly fitting paths of solutions for tuning hyperparameters. \textbf{(3)} We provide statistical guarantees for our method that show our estimator generally leads to good prediction and variable selection performance, while encouraging task-specific models to have similar supports. \textbf{(4)} We compare the performance of our methods with other sparse MTL approaches in two applications and on synthetic datasets. \textbf{(5)} We will provide the $\texttt{R}$ package, $\texttt{sMTL}$, that provides a wrapper for our algorithms coded in $\texttt{Julia}$.
+Our contributions in this paper can be summarized as follows. \textbf{(1)} We propose a flexible family of sparse MTL estimators which borrow strength across tasks through \textit{separately} shrinking coefficient values towards each other, and/or encouraging tasks to have similar supports.
+Our estimator is given by a MIP. \textbf{(2)} We develop scalable approximate algorithms based on first-order optimization and local combinatorial search that provide high-quality solutions and allow for quickly fitting paths of solutions for tuning hyperparameters. \textbf{(3)} We also propose custom exact algorithms that can certify quality of solutions available from approximate algorithms and possibly improve them.
+Our exact algorithms are much more scalable than off-the-shelf commercial solvers. \textbf{(4)} We establish statistical guarantees for our method that show our estimator generally leads to good prediction and variable selection performance while encouraging task-specific models to have similar supports. \textbf{(5)} We compare the performance of our methods with other sparse MTL approaches in two applications and on synthetic datasets. \textbf{(6)} An R package implementing our methods is available on $\texttt{CRAN}$.